nik-ez/snowiq-docs/soc-login-and navigation.md

 <section id="Login" markdown="1">
 ## Login

-The login screen below allows users to enter into the SNOWiQ Storm Operations Center (SOC) web portal.
+The login screen below allows users to enter the SNOWiQ Storm Operations Center (SOC) web portal.
 Click the appropriate 'Login' button to be re-routed to enter the assigned User Name and Password for the application.

 ![Portal Login](/images/soc/soc-login-and-navigation/portal-login.png){: .width-xl}{: data-lightbox="1"}